Valley Village, Los Angeles: "Stucco mountains"

 In December 1985, some three hundred homeowners gathered at Colfax Avenue Elementary School to begin a campaign to head off development of what they called "stucco mountains" – continued construction of large apartments and office buildings in the area.
 Councilman Joel Wachs said he would support the drive, although he rejected the details of a proposed advisory panel for the area.
 He said a proposed panel of homeowners might overlook the concerns of renters and the need for rental housing.
 Residents complained about blocked views, parking problems and traffic congestion because of buildings as high as five stories next to their single-family homes.

 The measure would not have banned construction but would have limited all new buildings to two stories and the square footage of commercial development to 1 1/2 times the size of the lot.
 The plan had the support of Valley Village resident Tom Paterson, president of the Valley Village Homeowners Association, but the opposition of, for one, Marvin Eisenman, an apartment-building owner who said it would not be fair to landowners who purchased property with the idea of developing it.
 It was touted as a temporary measure until city planners could conduct public hearings on new, permanent development limits.
 On September 17, 1986, the City Council approved the idea on a 10–2 vote, but less than a month later it reversed itself after heavy lobbying – by former Councilman Arthur K. Snyder, among others – and sent the ordinance back to committee, with the idea that it could be brought back with exemptions for areas where development had already occurred.
 Finally, substantially the same measure was approved by the council on a temporary basis with exemptions for two dozen properties in areas where there had already been substantial development, like the south side of Riverside Drive between Colfax Avenue and Laurel Canyon Boulevard.

 Eventually, the Los Angeles city Planning Commission recommended that a three-story limit be adopted for the Valley Village area.

 Geography

 City of Los Angeles

-The boundaries of Valley Village as delineated by the Valley Village Neighborhood Council are Burbank Blvd to the north, the Tujunga Wash to the west, the Ventura Freeway (US 101) to the south and CA 170 to the east.
+The boundaries of Valley Village as delineated by the Valley Village Neighborhood Council are Burbank Boulevard to the north, the Tujunga Wash to the west, the Ventura Freeway (U.S. Route 101) to the south and the Hollywood Freeway to the east.

 Google Maps

-The boundaries of Valley Village as delineated by Google Maps are Burbank Blvd to the north, the Tujunga Wash to the west, the Ventura Freeway (US 101) to the south and CA 170 to the east.
+The boundaries of Valley Village as delineated by Google Maps are Burbank Boulevard to the north, the Tujunga Wash to the west, the Ventura Freeway (U.S. 101) to the south and the Hollywood Freeway (SR 170) to the east.